maxsdw/vRap-js/README.md

-emit | Emits a specific event to be listened by a controller | refresh() hide | Hide the view DOM elements | hide() show | Show the view DOM elements | show()
+emit | Emits a specific event to be listened by a controller | refresh() hide | Hide the view DOM elements | hide() show | Show the view DOM elements | show() processComponents | Generate instances for the React components defined in **config.components**.
+Use this only when **config.components** is defined outside of the initial class definition, for example when defining it inside init() method. | processComponents()

 ### Controller